Skip to content

 Three pieces of glassware quietly carried Indian forensic toxicology through most of the twentieth century.
 A round-bottom flask with a condenser pulled ethanol and chloroform out of viscera by simple distillation.
 A taller train with a steam generator did the same for phenol, nicotine and salicylates without cooking them.
 A flat Conway cell, no bigger than a wristwatch face, screened for cyanide with a drop of picrate in the central well.
 All three still sit on the FSL bench because they answer a question instrumental methods cannot answer cheaply: is the volatile poison present at all, and roughly in what range, before the GC headspace queue is committed.

-The contrarian point students miss is that distillation, microdiffusion and dialysis are not three competing techniques.
+Distillation, microdiffusion and dialysis are not three competing techniques.
 They solve three different problems.
 Distillation moves a volatile from a wet biological matrix into a clean aqueous distillate.
 Microdiffusion does the same on micro-litre volumes in a sealed gas phase, and stops at semi-quantitative because it is a screen.
 Dialysis is the opposite direction: it lets the poison cross a membrane while the matrix stays behind.
 A toxicologist at FSL Madhuban, CFSL Chandigarh or NIMHANS picks the right one based on what comes next, not on which technique she trained on.

 Key terms